zayfod/pycozmo/docs/functions.md

 Backpack Button
 ---------------

 Newer Cozmo models have a backpack button.
-It seems that it's state can be accessed through the `backpack_touch_sensor_raw` field of the `RobotState` message (unconfirmed).
+The `RobotState` message has a `backpack_touch_sensor_raw` field but it seems that it's value does not change as a result of button presses.

+Currently it is not know how to detect button presses.

 Wheels